River Defense Fleet: The Battle of Memphis

 Less than a month after the engagement at Plum Point, the River Defense Fleet was again in action against the Western Gunboat Flotilla, but conditions were far from the same.
 One change may or may not have had a significant effect on the battle.
 The strange divided command system of the fleet, in which the guns were manned by artillerymen who were not part of the crews, unraveled in the face of mounting Confederate losses that affected morale adversely.
-The gunners and rivermen were increasingly at odds, and on at least one occasion the soldiers refused to accompany the fleet on a minor mission.
+Tensions between the gunners and rivermen continued to grow, and on at least one occasion, the soldiers refused to join the fleet on a routine mission.
 Finally, on 5 June 1862, Brigadier General M. Jeff Thompson removed his men.
 This would certainly have been serious if the rams had been intended to rely on their guns.
 As it was, the departure of the soldiers affected the fleet only marginally, although it certainly did not help.

 The very next morning (6 June), the Federal flotilla was unified and ready to meet its opponents.
 Furthermore, it was joined by a pair of Union rams from the United States Ram Fleet, which mirrored in many ways the Confederate force, including faulty organization.
 The fleet had little choice but to give battle at Memphis, although they did not enjoy the local superiority in numbers that they had had at Plum Point.

 The battle was a melee, largely because confusing chains of command on both sides made it a series of uncoordinated clashes between opposing rams, while those on the Confederate side were also exposed to the gunfire of the Federal flotilla.
 Although details cannot be reliably established, the outcome was unequivocal: one Union ram was sunk (later to be recovered), while seven of the eight Rebel vessels were either sunk or in the possession of the Yankees.
 General Earl Van Dorn alone escaped.
 She fled to safety up the Yazoo River, only to be burned (somewhat unintentionally) on 26 June.

 Summary

-The end of the River Defense Fleet rather early in the war permitted the people who had to work with it to evaluate its performance.
+The end of the River Defence Fleet rather early in the war permitted the people who had to work with it to evaluate its performance.
 None did so with more vehemence than General Lovell.
 Although his criticism was directed at the six vessels of the New Orleans section of the fleet, it can be applied with little alteration to the entire force: "Unable to govern themselves, and unwilling to be governed by others, their almost total want of system, vigilance, and discipline rendered them nearly useless and helpless."

 In a larger context than merely a group of fourteen ships, the end of the River Defense Fleet, coupled with the demise of privateering, also marked the effective end of naval war conducted by amateurs.
 The increasing divergence between merchant ships and warships meant that the latter had to be commanded, and largely manned, by men who devoted their lives to the profession.
 Since the Civil War, no major maritime nation has considered resorting to private fleets, no matter what the circumstances.